renec-chain/renec/docs/src/integrations/exchange.md

 ## Testing the Integration

-Be sure to test your complete workflow on Solana devnet and testnet [clusters](../clusters.md) before moving to production on mainnet-beta.
+Be sure to test your complete workflow on Renec devnet and testnet [clusters](../clusters.md) before moving to production on mainnet-beta.
 Devnet is the most open and flexible, and ideal for initial development, while testnet offers more realistic cluster configuration.
-Both devnet and testnet support a faucet, run `solana airdrop 1` to obtain some devnet or testnet SOL for development and testing.
+Both devnet and testnet support a faucet, run `renec airdrop 1` to obtain some devnet or testnet RENEC for developement and testing.